Parking Procedures Spring 2017

 - Special circumstances.

 3.3 If a permit is lost or stolen, the permit holder may purchase another permit.
-Reserved permits are $38; Residence Hall, Commuter, Faculty/Staff, and Value permits are $25; and Motorcycle permits are $10.
-If the original permit is found the price of the new permit will be refunded.
+Reserved permits are $38; Residence Hall, Commuter, Faculty/Staff, and Value permits are $25 in the Fall and $15 in the Spring; and Motorcycle permits are $10.
+If the original permit is found, the price of the new permit will be refunded.

 3.4 The registration of a vehicle on campus does not guarantee a parking place, but affords the registrant an opportunity to park in authorized parking areas when parking space is available.